IntersectMBO/governance-actions/mainnet/2025-10-01-ppu-part1/metadata.jsonld.md

 ## Title

-Increase Transaction and Block Memory Units
+Increase Transaction and Block Memory Units (Part 1 of 2)

 ## Abstract

-Intersect's Parameter Committee proposes a Parameter Update governance action that will:
+Intersect's Parameter Committee proposes the first of two Parameter Update governance actions.
+The following change is proposed together in this rationale, but will require two separate, linked governance actions as per guardrail MTEU-M-04.

-1) increase Plutus script memory unit limits to allow greater flexibility for DApp developers;
+1) increase Plutus script memory unit limits per transaction by 25% to allow greater flexibility for DApp developers.

-2) update the Plutus V2 Cost Model to enable new Plutus primitives that were previously introduced in Plutus V3 only.
+2) increase Plutus script memory unit limits per block by 25% to remain consistent with the current block memory limits.

 No other protocol parameters or Plutus cost model setting will be changed.

-This represents the first part of two linked increases to the Plutus memory limits.

 ## Motivation

-The update is motivated by two issues:

-1) Community members have expressed a desire to increase the Plutus script memory unit limits to simplify DApp development and enhance scalability  - see [PCP-003](https://forum.cardano.org/t/pcp-003-max-tx-ex-mem-pilanningham/125506).
+Community members have expressed a desire to increase the Plutus script memory unit limits to simplify DApp development and enhance scalability  - see [PCP-003](https://forum.cardano.org/t/pcp-003-max-tx-ex-mem-pilanningham/125506) and [public survey results](https://cardanocommunity.typeform.com/report/rjRd2Fn0/UYLpnsukGSDRPJ4r).

-2) The Plutus team wish to provide more consistency for developers between Plutus V2 and Plutus V3.

-This proposal deals with both these issues.

 ## Rationale

 Intersect's Parameter Committee proposes to update the Plutus memory unit limits (`maxTxExecutionUnits[memory]` and `maxBlockExecutionUnits[memory]`) to enable more work to be done by a Plutus script.
-It also proposes to enable conversions between byte strings and integers in Plutus V2 (previously only available in Plutus V3).
-This will improve consistency between Plutus versions.

 ## Technical Evaluation

-The changes described in this governance action have been recommended by Intersect's Parameter Committee on 2025-05-08, and subsequently ratified by Intersect's Technical Steering Committee on 2025-10-01.
+The changes described in this governance action have been recommended by Intersect's Parameter Committee on [2025-05-08](https://forum.cardano.org/t/may-08-2025-parameter-committee-triweekly-meeting-notes/150392), and subsequently ratified by Intersect's Technical Steering Committee on [2025-10-01](https://youtu.be/Gd7t52uh3m0?si=FIHpflP8yxH-xWqi&t=1110).

 ### Functionality

 As described below, the main effect of the update will be to enable more work to be done by Plutus scripts within a single block.
 This removes or reduces pain points for DApp developers and users.

-Moreover, 2 new Plutus v2 primitives will be enabled following this governance action via the revised Plutus v2 cost model that were previously only available in Plutus V3.
-No changes will be made to the cost model values for any existing Plutus V2 primitives or to the Plutus V1 and V3 cost models.

 ### Security

 No specific security concerns are raised by this change.
 Performance results indicate that Praos timing guarantees will be maintained following this change.

 ### Performance

 There is no impact on overall performance or timing guarantees from increasing `maxTxExecutionUnits[memory]`.
 The impact on overall performance from increasing `maxBlockExecutionUnits[memory]` has been evaluated by IOE's Performance and Tracing team using node versions [10.2](https://updates.cardano.intersectmbo.org/reports/2025-03-execbudget-memory-10.2/) and [10.3](https://updates.cardano.intersectmbo.org/reports/2025-05-execbudget-memory-10.3/).
 These benchmarking results indicate that there is adequate headroom in critical timing metrics to allow the proposed increase.

-In line with [Plutus benchmarking procedures](https://github.com/IntersectMBO/plutus/blob/master/plutus-core/cost-model/CostModelGeneration.md), [standard benchmarking has been undertaken on a reference machine](https://github.com/IntersectMBO/plutus/blob/master/plutus-core/cost-model/data/benching-conway.csv) to determine the settings for `integerToByteString` and  `byteStringToInteger`.
-Since Plutus script execution times and memory usage are bounded by `maxBlockExecutionUnits[steps/memory]` and `maxTxExecutionUnits[steps/memory]`, there will be no overall performance impact on the node from the new cost model settings for these primitives.

 ### Sustainability